cmiscm/leonsans/README.md

 ## What is special?
-The font is made with code, it has coordinate values of the drawing points for each type.
+The font is made with code, it has coordinate values of the drawing points for each glyph.
 With the coordinate values, you can create custom shapes, effects or animations.

 ![Drawing animation](https://raw.githubusercontent.com/cmiscm/leonsans/gh-pages/screenshot/drawing.gif)
 - [Drawing animation](https://leon-kim.com/examples/#canvas-basic)